jardev/elm-eta/README.md

 ## Authentication

-We use elm-oauth2 for to connect with GitHub.
+We use elm-oauth2 for authentication connected with GitHub.
 Please read https://auth0.com/docs/connections/social/github for more details.

 Setup your app and configure your tokens.